Learning outcomes

 - to be able to apply the regulations to practical issues;

-- to be able to use the French language (and to a lesser extent English for texts used in that language) as a tool for legal thinking and to master the relevant terminology (particularly legal terminology).
+- to be able to use the French language (and to a lesser extent English for texts used in that language) as a tool for legal thinking and to master the specific relevant terminology (particularly legal terminology).

-• Electronic communications (i.e., communications between human beings or between machines based on the transmission of signals generated by electronic equipment using copper wires, coaxial cables, radio waves such as those used for mobile networks, optical fibres or other electromagnetic means) form the backbone of the information society.
 Electronic communications networks and services make it possible to send a message, talk to grandma, access the Internet and e-commerce platforms, view audiovisual media services such as streaming and send mail online.

-• An introductory session will be held at the beginning of February, at which the working details of the course, a working definition of electronic communications, the main measures of the applicable European regulatory framework and a number of useful websites will be presented.
-This session will also be used to assign the Court of Justice decisions to be analysed to the groups of students that will be formed on this occasion.
+• An introductory session to be held at the beginning of February will first present the working details of the course (objectives, materials, assessments, useful websites, ....).
+This will be followed by a presentation of the general context of European regulation: working definition of ‘electronic communications’, approach adopted, and topics covered by the regulatory framework, structure of the regulation and main measures of the applicable European regulatory framework (including its objectives) ....
+This session will also provide students with the knowledge they need to carry out an analysis of a decision of the Court of Justice of the European Union during the rest of February and will be used to assign the decisions to be analysed to the groups of students that will be formed for this purpose (see “exercises” section).

 Part 1.
 General context of European electronic communications regulation.

-II.
+III.
 Issues that the regulations should address

 Part 2.
-General provisions of the European regulatory framework for electronic communications
+General provisions of the European regulatory framework for electronic communications.

 Part 3.
-Organisation of electronic communications markets
+Organisation of electronic communications markets.

 I. Market entry: general authorisation and assignment of radio frequencies